robclu/ripple/README.md

   }
 ```

-Ripple has a lot more functionality, and the next best wat to explore some of
+Ripple has a lot more functionality, and the next best way to explore some of
 it is to have a look through the benchmarks, which can be found in
 `benchmarks/`.
 If you want to build the benchmarks, then add
 `-DRIPPLE_BUILD_BENCHMARKS=ON` to the cmake configuration.